RahulDasari1/Pair-Programming-Hackathon---CourseVita/README.md

-Here’s your **personalized README.md** with your contact details:

----

 # 📚 **Book Sharing Platform**
 _A peer-to-peer web application for book lovers to lend, exchange, and chat with local readers._